-The use of a CPB pump for circulation exposes the patient’s blood to foreign surfaces, which has been shown to increase the incidence of bleeding and short-term neurocognitive defects, known as postperfusion syndrome (PPS) or “pump head.”
+Because the use of a CPB pump for circulation exposes the patient’s blood to foreign surfaces, the ONCAB technique has been shown to increase the incidence of bleeding and short-term neurocognitive defects, known as a postperfusion syndrome (PPS) or “pump head.”
 Symptoms of PPS are subtle and include defects associated with attention, concentration, short-term memory, and fine motor function.

 Although the overall decrease in CABG procedures will be mitigated by the aging U.S. population, the net change in the number of annual CABG procedures is still forecasted to be negative.
 The close relationship between procedure volumes and unit sales of CABG-related devices will trigger a decrease in the value of the U.S. market for both ONCAB and OPCAB devices.